Bachelor of Science (BS) in Health Services Management and Leadership

 Admissions Guidelines

 The WVU School of Public Health admits undergraduate students in both fall and spring semesters.
 Interested students must apply and be accepted to West Virginia University.
-The School offers first-time freshmen direct admission to the Bachelor of Science in Health Services Management and Leadership program for those who meet the admission standards.
-Students who do not meet direct admit minimum standards, but are interested in pursuing a degree in Health Services Management and Leadership may elect to be admitted into the Pre-Health Services Management and Leadership program, if qualified.
+The School offers first-time freshmen direct admission to the Bachelor of Science in Public Health program for those who meet the admission standards.

-WVU students who are undeclared or in other majors may apply to transfer into the Health Services Management and Leadership program via a WVU Academic Status Update form once the student meets the transfer guidelines.
-External transfer students who have completed undergraduate coursework at another institution of higher education prior to applying to the Health Services Management and Leadership major are eligible if they meet the minimum guidelines.
+WVU students who are undeclared or in other majors may apply to transfer into the Public Health program via a WVU Academic Status Update form once the student meets the transfer guidelines.
+External transfer students who have completed undergraduate coursework at another institution of higher education prior to applying to the Public Health program are eligible if they meet the minimum guidelines.

 View WVU Catalog for Admissions Guidelines